smoothie/resume-exporter/docs/adr/2023_10_24_should_we_break_resume_sections_into_separate_contexts.md

-# Project Structure: Should we break resume sections into separate contexts?
+# Should we break resume sections into separate contexts?

 * Status: accepted
 * Date: 2023-10-24